slowernews/wisdom-tldr/chapters/introduction.md

 ## The real you

-> *"You are what you do, not what you say you’ll do."
--- Carl Jung*

 > *"You are the combination of your habits and the people who you spend the most time with."
 -- Naval Ravikant*

 > *"How we spend our days is how we spend our lives."
 -- Annie Dillard*

-> *"A great way to understand yourself is to seriously reflect on everything you find irritating in others."
--- Kevin Kelly*

 > *"It is better to be hated for what you are than to be loved for what you are not."
 -- André Gide*

-> *"Do you want to know who you are?
-Don’t ask.
-Act!
-Action will delineate and define you."
--- Thomas Jefferson*

 ### How to come alive?